What has Florence Pugh said about breakup with Zach Braff as former couple reunite?

 Exes Florence Pugh and Zach Braff have reunited for the premiere of their new movie, A Good Person.

-The former couple’s reunion came after Braff revealed that he wrote the screenplay for the film for Pugh while living with the actress during lockdown.
+The former couple’s reunion came after Braff revealed that he wrote the screenplay for the film for Pugh while living with her during lockdown.

-“There was nothing to do other than to start a screenplay because that’s what I meant to do, that’s what I like to do, and I wanted to write something for Florence, and this is kind of what came out of me,” he told Variety this week.
+“There was nothing to do other than to start a screenplay because that’s what I meant to do, that’s what I like to do, and I wanted to write something for Florence, and this is kind of what came out of me,” he told Variety.

 “He knows how I talk, he knows how I take the piss out of people and I think he just put that in his script and I was allowed to come and fill in where it was needed,” she said.
 “But reading something that is dedicated for you written by someone who knows you so well is a wonderful gift.”